guido57/LoRa_APRS_Tracker_portal/readme.md

         <li>Altitude</li>
         <li>Battery voltage and current</li>
       </ul>
-      Any received LoRa APRS packet, including<br/>
+      Any received LoRa APRS packet, including
-      the one repeated by a local digipeater,<br/>
-      is displayed in the (very) small 0.96" display.<br/>
+      the one repeated by a local digipeater, is displayed in the (very) small 0.96" display.<br/>
       <img src="images/display.png" width="300" />
     </td>